UPPMAX/programming_formalisms/docs/git/apply_merge.md

     - Can a `git push` result in a merge conflict?
 Why?
     - Can a `git pull` result in a merge conflict?
 Why?

+# Branches, merging, code reviews

+Branches allow us to work independently.
+Here we use branches to do so.

+However, when we merge branches, it may result in a merge conflict.
+A merge conflict occurs when git is unsure how to merge branches and asks a human for help.
+Here we create merge conflicts on trivial code.

+One can suggest to merge branches on GitHub, where it is called a Pull Request.
+For a Pull Request, a team member can be asked for a code review.
+Code reviews are useful for many reasons, among others the spread of knowledge.

+One can merge branches locally, using the command-line.
+This will bypass code review and that is OK.
+For example, merging develop to your topic branch does not need a code review.

 ## Exercises

 Exercises 1 and 2 use the GitHub interface,